endurantgames/cosmiclegends/src/classes/kid.md

     Crisis, add 3 dice whenever you make a roll using the chosen Approach.

-Regeneration

-:   *Prerequisite: Golem* If you're ever wounded, you don't stay that way for long.
-    Regain 1 Health at the start of the Hero Phase if you are at less than half of your maximum Health but have at least 1 Health.

-Wild Strength

-:   You are as hard to take down as the hardiest of beasts.
-Increase your
-    maximum Health by 5.

 Youthful Power

 :   You are a storehouse of indefatiguable energy.
 Increase your maximum